jdossgollin/lab-guide/docs/health.md

 3. Develop a support network among your peers.
 They understand the struggle!
 4. Use mental health resources!
 Seeking help with your mental hygiene and wellness is a (well-deserved!) investment in yourself, not a personal failure.

+!!! danger
->**WARNING:** If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255.
+    If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255.

 ## Campus resources